Skip to Content

 Eight new interdisciplinary bachelor's degrees are offered through the College of Interdisciplinary & Continuing Studies.

-New Bachelor's Programs
+Interdisciplinary Bachelor's Degree Programs

 1. B.S. in Interdisciplinary Engineering, Information, and Computational Sciences